 Companies across the globe are moving their data to the cloud.
 How does the ETL developer fit into that picture?
 What are the options that you have available for loading and moving data located in Microsoft’s Azure cloud service?
 Can you continue to use SSIS or do you have to use Azure Data Factory?
 In this webinar by Mitchell Pearson, you are going to learn how you can use SSIS, a tool you’re already familiar with, to interact with common resources in Azure like Azure Blob storage and Azure SQL Database.

-In yesterday’s post I introduced you to Azure Data Factory Version 2 (ADF V2) and the visual tools that were added.
-Today, I’d like to talk about developing and deploying SSIS packages in Azure Data Factory V2.
+I’d like to talk about developing and deploying SSIS packages in Azure Data Factory V2.
 This blog will be quite brief as if you’re using Visual Studio and SQL Server data tools for building your packages, not much changes.